Forged in Fire get’s a lot of publicity due to the now-famous TV show, which has run since 2015.

 According to many customer reviews, these are quality knives with an easy to sharpen blade.

-The company's website claims that each knife will keep cutting strong even after cutting through the toughest of products and offers precision cutting for safety and accuracy.
+The company's website claims that each paring knife and chef's knife will keep cutting strong even after cutting through the toughest of products and offers precision cutting for safety and accuracy.

 Each handle is made from non-slip material and is ergonomically designed to be comfortable when cutting.